SafeExamBrowser/seb-server/docs/overview.rst

 **SEB Server Administrator**

-This role is primarily to administer the SEB Server application, create new and maintain institutions and user-accounts.
+This role is primarily to administer the SEB Server application, create new and maintain available institutions and user-accounts.
 In addition to that a
 SEB Server administrator also has overall read privileges for the most parts to be able to analyze problems and help others to solve them.

 A typical use-case for a SEB Server administrator is to create a new institution and an institutional administrator for this institution.